s4v4te974/poc_registaire_qc_java/README.md

 # This batch is a POC to process csv file

 ## This POC have 2 folder :
- _- One using SQL, and writing data in different tables_ _- One using NoSql, and save data in a single line_
+ - _One using SQL, and writing data in different tables_
+ - _One using NoSql, and save data in a single line_

 ### Input: